-Shareholder Fees Institutional Investor Class Class (fees paid directly from your investment) Class Class Α С Maximum Sales Charge (Load) Imposed on Purchases None None 5.75% None (as a percentage of offering price) None None 3.7370 None Maximum Contingent Deferred Sales Charge (Load) (as a percentage of the shares redeemed None None None 1.00% within 12 months of purchase) Maximum Contingent Deferred Sales Charge (Load) (as a percentage of purchases of \$1,000,000 or more None None 1.00% None that are redeemed within 18 months of purchase) Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of you (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.95% 0.95% 0.95% 0.95% Distribution and Service (12b-1) Fees None 0.25% 0.25% 1.00% Other Expenses 0.78% 0.78% 0.78% 0.78% Total Annual Fund Operating Expenses 1.73% 1.98% 1.98% 2.73% Fee Waiver and Reimbursement (1) (0.25)% (0.25)% (0.25)% (0.25)% Total Annual Fund Operating Expenses After Fee Waiver and Reimbursement 1.48% 1.73% 1.73% 2.48%
+Shareholder Fees Institutional Investor Class Class (fees paid directly from your investment) Class Class Α С Maximum Sales Charge (Load) Imposed on Purchases None None 5.75% None (as a percentage of offering price) None None 3.7370 None Maximum Contingent Deferred Sales Charge (Load) (as a percentage of the shares redeemed None None None 1.00% within 12 months of purchase) Maximum Contingent Deferred Sales Charge (Load) (as a percentage of purchases of \$1,000,000 or more None None 1.00% None that are redeemed within 18 months of purchase) Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of you ır investment) Management Fees 0.95% 0.95% 0.95% 0.95% Distribution and Service (12b-1) Fees None 0.25% 0.25% 1.00% Total Other Expenses 0.71% 0.71% 0.71% 0.70% Interest and Dividend Expenses on Securities Sold Short 0.00% 0.00% 0.01% 0.00% Remaining Other Expenses 0.71% 0.71% 0.70% 0.70% Total Annual Fund Operating Expenses 1.66% 1.91% 1.91% 2.65% Fee Waiver and Reimbursement (1) (0.18)% (0.18)% (0.18)% (0.17)% Total Annual Fund Operating Expenses After Fee Waiver and Reimbursement 1.48% 1.73% 1.73% 2.48%

-(1) The Fund's adviser, USA Mutuals Advisors, Inc. (the "Adviser"), has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until July 31, 2024, to ensure that total annual fund operating expenses after fee waiver and reimbursement (but does not include: front-end or contingent deferred loads, shareholder servicing plan fees, taxes, borrowing cost such as interest and dividends on short positions, brokerage fees and commissions, acquired fund fees and expenses, extraordinary expenses such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the Adviser)) and class specific expenses like distribution (12b-1) fees) will not exceed 1.48% of the Fund's average daily net assets for each share class.
+(1) The Fund's adviser, USA Mutuals Advisors, Inc. (the "Adviser"), has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until July 31, 2025, to ensure that total annual fund operating expenses after fee waiver and reimbursement (but does not include: front-end or contingent deferred loads, shareholder servicing plan fees, taxes, borrowing cost such as interest and dividends on short positions, brokerage fees and commissions, acquired fund fees and expenses, extraordinary expenses such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the Adviser)) and class specific expenses like distribution (12b-1) fees) will not exceed 1.48% of the Fund's average daily net assets for each share class.
 These fee waivers and expense reimbursements are subject to possible recoupment from the Fund in future years (within the three years after the fees were waived or reimbursed), if such recoupment can be achieved within the lesser of the expense limitation in place at the time of wavier and the expense limitation in place at the time of recapture.
 This agreement may be terminated by the Trust's Board of Trustees only on 60 days' written notice to the Adviser.

 Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example reflects the contractual fee waiver/expense reimbursement arrangement for the first year only.